Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 42. create req/registrar-office-change to fetch password data and change it\

 >FOURTEEN CHAPTER
-1. create new table named courses along with columns
+1. create new table named courses along with columns see database schema
-2. create course on data in order to fetch records from the database
+2. create course on data in order to fetch records from the database alongside with functions
-3.
+3. create admin/course.php to display course records from the database
-4.
+4. include data/grade and getGradeById to fetch the grade and grade code
 5.